FusionAuth/fusionauth-site/_drafts/storing-user-data.md

 ```

 If you see this message, you need to do one more bit of configuration:
-- Log in to the FusionAuth sandbox.
+- Log into the FusionAuth sandbox.
 - Go to **Settings → Application** and locate the application named “Example Application” with the Id “4ed5eb32-0a97-40eb-a6d7-cca1f9fa3a0c”.
 - Click the **Edit** button in the **Action** column.
 - In the **Options** section, click the **JWT** tab.